crate/cratedb-guide/docs/connect/ruby.md

 # Ruby

-This section shows an example implementation of Ruby client library for CrateDB
+How to connect to CrateDB using Ruby.

-Cloud:
+An example implementation of Ruby client library for CrateDB Cloud:

 ```ruby
 require 'crate_ruby'